MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/monitor-virtual-machine-data-collection.md

 ### VM insights
 When you enable VM insights, it creates a DCR with the *_MSVMI-_* prefix that collects the following information.
 You can use this same DCR with other machines as opposed to creating a new one for each VM.

 - Common performance counters for the client operating system are sent to the [InsightsMetrics](../reference/tables/insightsmetrics.md) table in the Log Analytics workspace.
 Counter names are normalized to use the same common name regardless of the operating system type.
-For a list of performance counters that are collected, see [How to query logs from VM insights](vminsights-log-query.md#performance-records).

 - If you specified processes and dependencies to be collected, the following tables are populated:

   - [VMBoundPort](/azure/azure-monitor/reference/tables/vmboundport): Traffic for open server ports on the machine